bierschi/raspberry_pi_scripts/README.md

 ## can_interfaces.sh
-Executing the "can_interfaces.sh" script, you can load the "can0" and/or the "can1" interface.
+Executing the `can_interfaces.sh` script, you can load the "can0" and/or the "can1" interface.
 Depending if you use the pican2 (only "can0") or the pican2 duo board("can0" and "can1") .